 - To provide employers with a pool of qualified, highly-skilled healthcare workers who are capable of executing a variety of tasks in the fields of practical nursing.

 Performance on Licensure Exam

 The most recent annual licensure examination pass rate will be at least 80% for all first-time test-takers during the same 12-month period.

-Each program will determine program completion rate based on the program demographics.
+Each program will determine completion rate based on the program demographics.
 Program completion is defined as the percentage of students admitted who graduate in no more than 150% of the time of the stated program length beginning with the first required nursing course as delineated below:

-PN Certificate – four semesters
+PN Certificate – three semesters

 Each program will determine the job placement rate based on the program's demographics.
 Job Placement is defined as the Percentage of graduates employed in a position for which a nursing program prepared them.

 Graduate and Employer Surveys

 Graduate and employer surveys are not mandated.
 Programs may continue to use the surveys as additional tools for assessing and evaluating outcomes.

 Reference: ACCS Nursing Concept Based Curriculum Program Guide, May 19, 2018